Jozexo/Jozexo/README.md

 <img src="https://github.com/Jozexo/Jozexo/blob/main/gif/Jozexo.gif" style="border-radius: 30px margin-right: 10px;"/>

 <pre>
-🟣 - Glad to see you! 🤟🏻
+🟣 - GLAD TO SEE YOU! 🤟🏻
 </pre>

 > Hello, my name is Jozé Hernández.
 I'm a fan of programming and full cybersecurity, I started 5 years ago in this world making mods and bots.
 Currently, I'm focused on finishing my degree in Systems Engineering and several personal projects in the world of c#.
 Greetings!!!